PublicCodeRobin/assesment-beeronthego/README.md

 If it happens you can open the app from another IP on a mobile hotspot for example.

 ## Notes about code:
-Starting the project I wanted to have as little surpises as possible since I've already had some problems with the search of a free Geocoding API.
+Starting the project I wanted to have as little surprises as possible since I've already had some problems with the search of a free Geocoding API.
 This made me make the following concessions:
-- Using chackra-ui instead of styled components with a library for a quick setup
+- Using chakra-ui instead of styled components with a library for a quick setup
-- I'm more familiar with class based components so I've used that for the ones that need state-management
+- I'm more familiar with class based components, so I've used that for the ones that need state-management
-- I've experimented to move to hooks/context in the codebase and I realized that would make things quite a bit easier...
+- I've experimented to move to hooks/context in the codebase.
+I've realized that would make things quite a bit easier...
 Learning point for me next time.
 Context might be a bit overkill for now tough.